 Basic research, especially behavior-oriented research, is frequently viewed as a non-essential use of public funds.
 My own research has been targeted as wasteful by Republican Senator Jeff Flake (AZ).
 In order to defend my work and basic research in general (as my advisor, Sheila Patek, did wonderfully here and here), I think it's imperative to reach out to the broader public as effectively as possible.

-I'm a member of the leadership team of SciREN - the Scientific Research and Education Network.
+I was a member of the leadership team of SciREN - the Scientific Research and Education Network throughout most of my PhD.

 SciREN helps researchers at universities and other institutions develop K-12 lesson plans that incorporate their research while